pogo-account-checker/Pogo-Account-Checker/README.md

 Pogo Account Checker is an Android app that checks if Pokémon Go PTC accounts are banned or not.
 It does so by using the Pokémon Go app, no third party APIs that can put your accounts at risk are used.
 * [Discord](https://discord.gg/sNv8sPr "Discord") - For support
 ## Requirements
-* Rooted Android device with Android 5.0 or higher, that's all
+* Rooted Android device with Android 5.0 or higher, the language should be set to english.
 ## Setup
 ### Rooting
 1. Ensure your phone has an unlocked bootloader and is able to support root.
 [LineageOS](https://lineageos.org/ "LineageOS") is a good place to start for a custom ROM and they have good installation instruction for each device.